mattray/chef-integration-rfc/vcac.md

 ## test-kitchen-vcac

 Test Kitchen support will be added after knife-vcac development is providing useful functionality.
-Test Kitchen is currently single-instance only, so deployments of single nodes bound to operating system templates should prove analogous to how it currently behaves.
+Test Kitchen supports single and multi-node deployments, so this should map to Applications and to operating system templates.

 ## chef-metal-vcac